Skip to main content

 At 752,614 km2, Zambia is around eighteen times the size of Switzerland.

-153rd place out of 193 countries in the Human Development Index - Switzerland is in first place.
+153rd place out of 193 countries in the Human Development Index - Switzerland is in 2nd place.

-20 million people live in Zambia, nearly two and a half times as many as in Switzerland.
+21 million people live in Zambia, two and a half times as many as in Switzerland.

-Of these, 1.4 million are children who have lost one or both parents, mostly due to AIDS.
+Of these, 1.4 million are children who have lost one or both parents.
+Often through AIDS.

 Vision

-We support children and young people from challenging backgrounds in finding their footing in life.
-This allows them to attend school, learn a profession, and build a self-determined life.
-We are convinced that education lays the foundation for a life full of possibilities.
+We help families in difficult circumstances to build a stable existence.
+This enables children and young people to go to school, learn a trade and build a self-determined life.
+We are convinced that education lays the foundation for a life full of prospects.

 Donate now